opening-hours/opening_hours-statistics/README.md

 See [announcement blog post in ypid’s OSM diary](https://www.openstreetmap.org/user/ypid/diary/23881).

+Note that [certain](https://github.com/ypid/opening_hours.js/blob/1c4b908e6d67f913e6e3eccdacfb243fde017acc/real_test.js#L39) [values](https://github.com/ypid/opening_hours.js/blob/1c4b908e6d67f913e6e3eccdacfb243fde017acc/real_test.js#L80) are being ignored in this statistic (it appears as if those values where not in OSM at all).
+So it is possible that the numbers do not quite match up with [taginfo].
+It was implemented this way because [the script][real_test.js] used to generate the statistics was originally created to test the [library][oh-lib] against all values in OSM and some values where not interesting in this regard.
+A second reason is that those values are mapped to different values by the [opening_hours_map].
+That the number of total values does not contain them can be considered as a bug but I will leave it like this for now.

 ## Internals

 The data is downloaded once a day from [taginfo][] and then parsed with [opening_hours.js][oh-lib] (see real_test.js which exports the csv files).